zerynth/docs-v3/docs/reference/libs/zerynth/zdm/docs/zdm.md

 ## Conditions

 IoT data can refer not only to a single point in time but also to a time range.
-For this
+For this kind of data the ZDM provides the `Conditions`.
+A `Condition` represent a time range starting at `t_start` and ending at `t_end` thus having a duration.
+One example of `Condition` is the battery level: it enters the `battery_low` status at a certain time and exits it when it recharges.

+A `Condition` is *open* when it has a starting time but not yet an ending time.
+When the `Agent` connects it asks for the open `Conditions` and pass them to the firmware

 Finally, the `Agent` is capable of accepting a FOTA update and changing the current firmware with a new one.